thefakephil/gebauer-recipes/recipes/orzo-and-meatballs.md

 This will burn easy!
 Keep on a low heat after you add the Orzo.
 Doesn't hurt to stir it a little while its cooking too

-Veggies I like to add: Carrots, spinach, mushrooms,
+Veggies I like to add: Carrots, spinach, mushrooms

 Stores / reheats well